ivallejo/aws-typescript-api/README.md

 In order to test the movies function locally, run the following command:

-- `npx sls invoke local -f movieCreate --path src/functions/movies/mock.json` if you're using NPM
+- `npm run movie:post` if you're using NPM
-- `npx sls invoke local -f movieFind` if you're using NPM
+- `npm run movie:get` if you're using NPM

 ### Remotely